Particular/NServiceBus.AzureFunctions.StorageQueues/README.md

-# NServiceBus.AzureFunctions
+# NServiceBus.AzureFunctions.StorageQueues

-Process messages in AzureFunctions using the NServiceBus message pipeline.
+Process messages in AzureFunctions using the Azure Storage Queues trigger and the NServiceBus message pipeline.

 ## Running tests locally